timktsang/severity_review/README.md

 for each code, we can use the create_write.r file to generate the folder for simulation with different assumptions on incubation and infectiousness period.

 meta-analysis.R is the code for the meta-analysis in the paper

+number_of_undetected.R is the code for the estimation of undetected index cases.